Written by Donna Knipp, New York, N.Y. |

 accounts.
 The first

-is very brief
+is very brief, the second

-is in-depth
+is in-depth.

 MORE ON ELECTRONIC VOTING MACHINES Here is an except from the Moderate Independent